Configure DNS over TLS

 Depending on your operating system, you can choose from a variety of standalone DoT clients.

-To configure your DoT client, use the following IP address and hostname:
+To configure your DoT client, enter the following IP address and the DoT hostname for your location (for example,

 Supported TLS versions